lessthanoptimal/ddogleg/docs/website/optimization/Manual.rst

 Introduction
 ------------

 This manual covers the API and is primarily example based.
-An (incomplete) technical report is being worked on to cover the numerical and algorithmic implementation details.
+A technical report is provided to cover the numerical and algorithmic implementation details.
 For those who are new to the subject of optimization and for see this being an important part of their career we suggest picking up a copy of "Numerical Optimization".
 It covers many of the methods included in this library.
 The source code is also intended to be browsed and contains